MyPvPme/nms-assist/README.md

 # nms-assist

 Just a little helper library to work with NMS.
-So far, only tools for packages are included, which may or may not be expanded in the future.
+So far, only tools for easily working with packets are included, which may or may not be expanded in the future.

 If you see this on GitHub, this is a mirror of the original repo located at:
 https://gitlab.com/mypvpme/nms-assist